cloud-ark/kubeplus/README.rst

 **How it Works?**

 Imagine an EdTech startup building a classroom collaboration application on Kubernetes.
 They have following high level requirements for their application platform:
 - Platform should be composable.
+It should be possible to add or update required platform elements to it.
-- It should be possible to add or update required platform elements to it.
-Platform learning curve for developers should be minimal.
-Minimize new tools.
+- Platform learning curve for developers should be minimal.

 This application requires following platform elements.